fourfeatherz/DS2002F25/sql/sql_lab_01.md

 ```
 ---

-**Tip:** When switching between steps in https://sqliteonline.com, click the trash/bin icon (or clear the editor) before pasting the next block so you don’t accidentally run old statements again.
+**Tip:** When switching between steps in https://sqliteonline.com, clear the editor before pasting the next block so you don’t accidentally run old statements again.